cosmos/sdk-tutorials/tutorials/understanding-feegrant/index.md

 In this tutorial, you will set up two tokens in your blockchain: a default token called `stake` to use for fees, and another token called `kudos` to send to your friends.

-* You will learn how to spin up a single node network using the simulation application in Cosmos SDK (`simapp`).
+* You will learn how to spin up a single-node network using the simulation application in the Cosmos SDK (`simapp`).
 * You will set Alice up to be a validator.
 * Bob will be the grantee, who receives a `BasicAllowance` that allows Bob to send `kudos` tokens to Alice, even though Bob has zero `stake` to pay for fees.
 * Alice will be the granter, who grants a `BasicAllowance` to Bob.